• Home /

 A homeowner’s real estate tax bill is determined by two key factors: the assessed value of the property and the local tax rate.

 Property assessments are conducted by local government officials.
 Assessments are meant to reflect the property’s market value.
 The assessed value of a home is not “what the home would sell for.”
-It’s a value used by the municipal government only.
+It is a value used only by the municipal government for taxation purposes.

 Some homeowners prefer their assessed value to be as low as possible because lower assessments mean less taxes paid.